Making IT Work: episode 9

 - Adoption starts at the top!
 Organizations having the best success with the framework begin by gaining buy-in and commitment from the highest levels of the organizations; Boards of Directors and senior C-level management.
 Fundamentally, the value proposition of using a framework like this is in facilitating business-centered conversations, about risk, risk optimization, and investment prioritization.

 - Business-side stakeholders need enough awareness of the Framework to collaborate.
-Ultimately the purpose of any set of security practices is to enable and protect business workflows, business processes, and business information.
+Ultimately the purpose of a Cyber Security Company is to enable and protect business workflows, business processes, and business information.
 All of these are owned by business side stakeholders; process managers, line of business managers, and customer relationship managers.
 These key stakeholders need to have a clear voice alongside risk and audit on how to best optimize the cost/risk/value balance and enable the organization to successfully deliver value to stakeholders.
 Extensive conversations between business leadership and security practitioners is absolutely essential…and these conversations must take place in business language and reflect business priorities.
 The NIST Framework provides the necessary language and structure to enable these conversations without devolving into technical jargon.

 - An adaptive, Agile approach is necessary.
 Information security is necessarily always responding to new vulnerabilities, threats, risks, and issues.
 Security professionals benefit from adopting certain core Agile principles and practices in order to remain flexible and adaptive as the threat landscape evolves.